TanyaChavdarova/templates/.github/pull_request_template.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [ ] Linter ('prospector') has passed locally and any fixes were made.
+- [ ] Linter ('prospector') has passed locally and no issues were found.
+- [ ] All my commits start with [Number of the task from Trello card]
 - [ ] I have squashed all fixups.
 - [ ] I have rebased on master.
 - [ ] All linter and tests passed.